20 Sweet Stories About Moms (That Will Make You Want to Call Yours)

 We lived in the Bronx, all seven of us kids and my single mom.
 It was mid-January and a huge snowstorm hit.
 The snow was so thick, the highways came to a complete stop.
 We lived a half of a block from the highway.
 The darkness of night was approaching.
 There were several cars stuck with people and their families and or pets inside.

 Mom stood up and said to my brother “I will open my house to the stranded people on the highway.”
-She said “please go to them and invite them to our house.”
+She said, “Please go and invite them to our house.”
 We had thirteen families come.
-Our living room was covered in sleeping bags, blankets and pillows.
-In the morning, we had three pots of coffee, one huge pot of hot chocolate, bacon, eggs and warm French bread.
+Our living room was covered in sleeping bags, blankets, and pillows.
+In the morning, we had three pots of coffee, one huge pot of hot chocolate, bacon, eggs, and warm French bread.
 Everyone showed such gratitude.
 Mom’s act of kindness and humanity was so profound to me.
 She showed us all the selflessness of helping others. —Submitted by Diana Allen Castaic, California.
-Try not to drool over some of Mom’s all-time best recipes.

 Two simple words